adamschackart/AXLE3D/README.md

 # The AJ Hackman Game Library Collection

 This is my own collection of general-purpose reusable game libraries for Python and/or C++.
-More info and screenshots to come!

 Please note that development has been frozen until 2018 while I search for employment and a place to set up my internal Mercurial server.
 Pull requests and issues will be ignored until this time.